Big companies leverage bots to handle tasks that used to be either done without help or weren’t possible at all before chatbots were introduced.

 AI is a complicated and complex technology.
-But this doesn’t mean chatbots are out of reach for your small business, however.
+But this doesn’t mean chatbots are out of reach for your small business.

 We just emailed the info to you.

 Fortunately, several platforms can help you integrate a sophisticated chatbot into your business.
-The technology is accessible to every business.
+Technology is accessible to every business.

-We’ve compiled some excellent resources for you to deploy a chatbot of your own – and help you develop a strategy once you have a chatbot in place.
+We’ve compiled some excellent resources for you to deploy your own chatbot – and help you develop a strategy once you have a chatbot in place.

 Use the right tools